EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.cat.md

     Output : - A vector of new X coordinates.
     - A vector of new Y coordinates.
     - A 3x3 affine matrix for 2D transformation.
+    - A 3x3 affine matrix for 2D transformation, but without the
+    flip.
     By: Eran O. Ofek                         May 2020
     Example: Cat = rand(10,2);
     [NewX,NewY]=imUtil.cat.affine2d_transformation(Cat,[0 10 10])